michaelhiggins8/hoa_rag_demo/README.md

 Ask a question like “How many pets can I have?”

-The app responds based on that document
+The app responds based on the selected document